samacker77/Zero-to-Hero-in-NLP/README.md

 # A series of jupyter notebooks to go from zero to hero in NLP. (updated every weekend)

+!
+Github doesn't render jupyter notebooks very good.
+Clone this repo and read on local.
+Will be updating PDF versions soon.

 This repository contains A-Z techniques for Natural Language Processing for anyone looking to get started in NLP all the way from the roots to the recents developments in huge language models like GPT-3.

 * The tools/techniques/methods/algorithms mentioned in this repository are same as the ones taught by Daniel Jurafsky in his book "Speech and Language Processing" along with co-author James H. Martin.